wein.plus

 Log in Become a Member

-The majority of the red wines produced are from 110 hectares, of which 35 hectares are classified as Premier Cru.
-They are produced from Pinot Noir with max.
-15% Chardonnay, Pinot Blanc and Pinot Gris.
-The white wines comprise 15 hectares, of which 2 hectares are classified as Premier Cru.
+The red grapes cover 110 hectares, 35 of which are classified as Premier Cru.
+The red wines are produced from Pinot Noir with a maximum of 15% Chardonnay, Pinot Blanc and Pinot Gris.
+The white varieties cover 15 hectares, 2 of which are classified as Premier Cru.
 They are produced from Chardonnay and max.
 15% Pinot Blanc.
 There are no Grands Crus, the 15 Premiers Crus are Clos des Toisières, La Taupine, Le Cas Rougeot, Le Château Gaillard, Le Clos Gauthey, Le Clou des Chênes, Le Meix Bataille, Le Village, Les Barbières, Les Champs Fulliots, Les Clous, Les Duresses, Les Riottes, Les Vignes Rondes and Sur la Velle.

 Voices of our members